Remote Learning Support

 The University Libraries are committed to supporting and enabling student academic success at BGSU.
 As students and faculty adjust to the online delivery of instruction, we would like to remind you about our online resources and remote services, which can be easily accessed from off campus directly through the University Libraries website.

 Library hours and services may be subject to change upon new developments and University decisions.
-Our website will be updated as we are in a rapidly evolving situation.
-You can also contact us through online chat, email: email@example.com or text: 419-318-1999.
+You can also contact us through online chat, email: firstname.lastname@example.org or text: 419-318-1999.
+The Jerome Library is open for studying, computer use, research, tutoring, and scheduled appointments.
+While in the building, it is a requirement to follow campus guidelines and wear a facial covering.

 We urge each member of our community to remember that we have personal responsibility for our own health and the health of our family and friends.
 BGSU has developed an FAQ website to answer the questions we have been receiving from various members of our learning community.
 This FAQ list may not answer all of your questions, but we will add to it as we make decisions.